knewyousir/spreadsheet-processing-tool/README.md

 need to update the values of the variables declared in the 'Global vars' section below.

+Just a note- the standard of JS that can be used in Google Apps Script appears not to support the 'let' type variable.
+For this reason I used 'var' type variables throughout this script.

 Created by knewyousir in Jan '19